jysuh777/Raining-Tip-Calculator/README.md

 ## Notes

 For the optional feature of "remembering the bill amount across app restarts," Raining Tip Calculator will remember the bill amount for >= 10 minutes also.
+Also, the confetti animation source is from https://www.cocoacontrols.com/controls/saconfettiview

 ## License